-- According to their nature: - Preventive: Preventing errors or any irregularities which may affect the information, i.e. preventing the impact of financial risks. - Detective: Identifying errors or irregularities which may affect the financial information, i.e. identifying errors when they arise. - Corrective: Correcting errors or irregularities which may affect the financial information, i.e. rectifying errors when they arise. - According to level of automation: - Manual: control mechanisms directly executed by people.

-· Automated: control mechanisms with "IT support".
+- According to their nature: - Preventive: Preventing errors or any irregularities which may affect the information, i.e. preventing the impact of financial risks. - Detective: Identifying errors or irregularities which may affect the financial information, i.e. identifying errors when they arise. - Corrective: Correcting errors or irregularities which may affect the financial information, i.e. rectifying errors when they arise. - According to level of automation: - Manual: control mechanisms directly executed by people. - Semi-automated: control mechanisms executed by people and validated by "IT support" or vice-versa. - Automated: control mechanisms with "IT support".